JrewSimpson/SQLi1_Burp/README.md

 ## Quick Info

-contains the general instructions used for the lab
+SQLi Burp Instructions.pdf contains the general instructions used for the lab

-contains the results & screenshots of work done by me
+SQLi_SimpsonJ.pdf contains the results & screenshots of work done by me